 Useful accessories may include:

-A smart standing desk is worth considering if its technology helps you use the desk more consistently without adding distraction.
-The useful version of "smart" is not novelty.
-It is the combination of hardware and software: sensing, system logic, routines, app control, and firmware updates that can change the experience after purchase.
+A smart standing desk is worth considering if its technology makes daily adjustment easier without adding distraction.
+The useful version of "smart" is practical: reliable presets, clear controls, stable app behavior, safety features, and support that can improve the desk after purchase.

 When comparing smart standing desks, ask: